aniqaqill/BMI-Calculator/README.md

-# cubacuba - my first flutter application
+# BMI Calculator - my first flutter application

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for my Flutter application in my third year second semester.

 A few resources to get you started if this is your first Flutter project: